pyepics/pyepics/doc/pv.rst

 strategies which use the callback only to record that a change has occurred and then act on that change later -- perhaps in a separate thread, perhaps after :func:`pend_event` has completed.

+The `cb_info` parameter supplied to the callback needs special attention, as it is the only non-Epics information passed.
+The `cb_info` parameter will be a tuple containing (:attr:`index`, :attr:`self`) where :attr:`index` is the key for the :attr:`callbacks` dictionary for the PV and :attr:`self` *is* PV object.
+A principle use of this tuple is to **remove the current callback**  if an error happens, as for example in GUI code if the widget that the callback is meant to update disappears.

 ..  _pv-connection_callbacks-label: